 These behaviours are reinforced across all of our activities, and we have developed practical behavioural measures to help us to understand this change through our monitoring and evaluation.

 No NGO intervention can last forever and STiR is very aware how difficult it can be to achieve true sustainability.
 Government ownership and adoption are essential for long-term sustainability.
 Our team works to ensure that the approach is increasingly prioritised within our partner systems.
 We initiate deep learning partnerships with the governments, with all activities delivered by existing government officials to build strong ownership.
 And we collaborate to customise and design content for each geography, while we work closely to ensure that the programme aligns with their policies and priorities.
 Working in this way makes our model incredibly cost-effective.
 Our only expense is our team, and we currently spend less than $1 per child annually.

 How it works.

-Between meetings, teachers act on their learning by introducing new practices in their classrooms.
-They are observed by a school leader or peer, and provided feedback for further improvement.
+Between meetings, teachers act on their learning by introducing new practices in their classrooms and given feedback by school leaders.
 The next month, teachers reconvene to reflect on their experiences and adapt and refine their action plan accordingly.
 After each third network meeting, teachers move on to a new area of practice.
 And the cycle continues.

 Supporting school leaders and officials.

 District officials participate in termly training institutes with their peers to understand new practices for each term.
 They then lead training institutes for school leaders, to empower them to lead teacher network meetings effectively.
-Over the course of the term, both groups play an active role in supporting teachers.
-They develop a culture of developmental observations and feedback, creating emotional safety and using data to provide rich insights.
-And their intrinsic motivation grows.
+Over the course of the term, both groups actively support teachers by conducting developmental observations and feedback, creating emotional safety and using data to provide rich insights – which grows their intrinsic motivation.